NanoComp/meep/doc/docs/Scheme_User_Interface.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 As `run-sources`, but with an additional first argument: either a number, in which case it is an *additional* time (in Meep units) to run for after the sources are off, *or* it is a function (of no arguments).
 In the latter case, the simulation runs until the sources are off *and* `(cond?)` returns `true`.

-In particular, a useful first argument to `run-sources+` or `run-until` is often given by as in [Tutorial/Basics](Scheme_Tutorials/Basics.md):
+In particular, a useful first argument to `run-sources+` or `run-until` is often as shown below which is demonstrated in [Tutorial/Basics](Scheme_Tutorials/Basics.md):

 **`(stop-when-fields-decayed dT c pt decay-by)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Return a `cond?` function, suitable for passing to `run-until`/`run-sources+`, that examines the component `c` (e.g. `Ex`, etc.) at the point `pt` (a `vector3`) and keeps running until its absolute value *squared* has decayed by at least `decay-by` from its maximum previous value.
-In particular, it keeps incrementing the run time by `dT` (in Meep units) and checks the maximum value over that time period—in this way, it won't be fooled just because the field happens to go through 0 at some instant.
+In particular, it keeps incrementing the run time by `dT` (in Meep units) and checks the maximum value over that time period &mdash; in this way, it won't be fooled just because the field happens to go through 0 at some instant.

 Note that, if you make `decay-by` very small, you may need to increase the `cutoff` property of your source(s), to decrease the amplitude of the small high-frequency components that are excited when the source turns off.
 High frequencies near the [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency) of the grid have slow group velocities and are absorbed poorly by [PML](Perfectly_Matched_Layer.md).